Lonesoldier230/JS_Quiz_Contest/Readme.md

 ```

 ### 3. **Create the `.env` File**
-- In the root directory, create a `.env` file:
+- In the /sxj_quiz directory, create a `.env` file:
 ```bash
 touch .env
 ```